wacncontent/CustomizeTool/output/articles/application-gateway/application-gateway-create-gateway.md

 <properties
-   pageTitle="Create, start, or delete an application gateway | Windows Azure" description="This page provides instructions to create, configure, start, and delete an Azure application gateway" documentationCenter="na" services="application-gateway"
+   pageTitle="Create, start, or delete an application gateway | Azure" description="This page provides instructions to create, configure, start, and delete an Azure application gateway" documentationCenter="na" services="application-gateway"